Stop losing winnable deals

 MEDDIC keeps sales teams on track with a more consistent and accurate picture of who is in their sales funnel.
 And wouldn’t you rather have your reps invest time at the start of the sales process, qualifying leads, than having to push a bunch of (unqualified) square pegs through a round sales funnel?
 (They’ll be tempted to do it because they care about quota, but we all know it’s a losing battle.
 Give them a filter.)

-Is the MEDDIC sales methodology a good fit for your team?
+Is the MEDDIC sales process a good fit for your team?

 If your team created a word cloud of their biggest challenges, would it include enterprise and complexity?
 If so, that’s a cue to investigate MEDDIC further.